ohm-softa/11-futures-android/README.md

 The internet contains lots of good articles about `Future<>` and `CompletableFuture<>` in Java.
 For example [this one](http://www.deadcoderising.com/java8-writing-asynchronous-code-with-completablefuture/) covers everything you need to know for this assignment.

 _This is the Android variant of the assignment.
-There's also an [CLI variant](https://github.com/hsro-inf-prg3/11-futures-cli) which covers the same concepts. **You don't have to implement both!** If you want to switch between them you should be able to copy most of the code you already wrote (except a few platform adoptions)._
+There's also an [CLI variant](https://github.com/ohm-softa/11-futures-cli) which covers the same concepts. **You don't have to implement both!** If you want to switch between them you should be able to copy most of the code you already wrote (except a few platform specifics)._

 ## Setup

 1. Create a fork of this repository (button in the right upper corner)
-1. Clone the project (get the link by clicking the green _Clone or download button_)
+2. Clone the project (get the link by clicking the green _Clone or download button_)
-1. Import the project to your **Android Studio**
+3. Import the project to your **Android Studio**

 _Remark: the given unit tests won't succeed until you have completed the first part of this assignment as they require the `CompletableFuture<>` Call Adapter registered in Retrofit!_